• Home

 Easy Tiramisu Recipe

-There are many variations for making tiramisu, one of the most popular and loved Italian desserts of all times.
-After a lot of research, I could not really determine what makes a classic tiramisu.
-Some omit the egg whites, some use a lot of cream or no cream at all.
-Purists refrain from adding any booze but if added, Marsala is traditionally the liquor of choice.
+There are many variations of tiramisu, one of the most popular and loved Italian desserts of all times.
+After a lot of research, I could not really determine what makes a classic tiramisu recipe.
+Some omit the egg whites, some use a lot of heavy cream, or no cream at all.
+Purists refrain from adding any booze but if added, Marsala wine is traditionally the liquor of choice.

-The tiramisu I share with you today is the version we absolutely love: No cream, beaten egg whites, a lot of good mascarpone cheese and just a little boozy.
-I’ve had tiramisu that has the firmness and texture of cake but I prefer mine leaning towards a pudding consistency.
-As for the alcohol, I prefer rum but use whatever is your preference or omit all together.
+The tiramisu I share with you today is the version we absolutely love: No cream, beaten egg whites, layers of coffee-soaked ladyfingers, a lot of good mascarpone cheese and just a little booze added.
+I’ve had tiramisu that has the firmness and texture of cake, but I prefer mine leaning towards a pudding consistency.
+As for the alcohol, I prefer rum but use whatever is your preference or omit it all together.

 Your tiramisu is guaranteed to be successful if you use the proper biscuits which are ladyfingers (Savoiardi biscuits).
 Anything else and the tiramisù might turn out soggy.
 The ladyfingers should be soaked in the most legit espresso coffee you can come up with.